00eemsy/csci-121-projects/stats and chats/README.md

 ⬆️ an example of `stats.py`'s output using `mlk.txt`
 <br>
 <br>
-> `chats.py`: takes a text and analyzes it for "bi-grams" and "tri-grams"-- or strings of words that occur in 2s or in 3s. a dictionary is made for each word storing that words' bi-grams and tri-grams. using this dictionary, an unique text is stochastically generated.
+> `chats.py`: takes a text and analyzes it for "bi-grams" and "tri-grams"-- or strings of words that occur in 2s or 3s. a dictionary is then made for each word storing that words' bi-grams and tri-grams. using this dictionary, a unique text is stochastically generated.

 ![](./visuals/mlk-chats)
 ⬆️ an example of `chats.py`'s output using `mlk.txt`